Got to Be There: Commercial performance

-Got to Be There peaked at number 14 on the US Billboard 200 and number three on the Top R&B/Hip-Hop Albums chart when it was released.
+Got to Be There peaked at number 14 on the US Billboard 200 and number three on the Top R&B/Hip-Hop Albums chart upon its release.
 On August 2, 2013, over forty years after its original release, it was certified Gold by the Recording Industry Association of America (RIAA) for sales of over 500,000 copies.
-In 2009, The album was later remastered and reissued as part of the 3-disc compilation Hello World: The Motown Solo Collection.
-Got to Be There sold over 750,000 copies within the first 3 weeks of release, and 1 million copies in the US by the end of 1972.
-Got to Be There sold over 1.5 million copies worldwide.
+In 2009, the album was remastered and reissued as part of the three-disc compilation Hello World: The Motown Solo Collection.

+Got to Be There sold over 750,000 copies within the first three weeks of its release, and reached one million copies sold in the US by the end of 1972.
+The album has sold more than 1.5 million copies worldwide.